dtak/mimic_icu_datapackage/README.md

 ## Contents

 We expect data to come from 4 distinct sources.
-Each data source has its own .csv file containing the data itself (one row per patient/hour).
+Each data source should have its own .csv file containing the data itself (one row per patient/hour).
 Each data source also has its own .json file providing metadata of what the columns in the .csv file mean.

-Currently, we provide json metadata only for these sources (we can't share mimic data on the public web).
+Currently, in this repo we provide json metadata only for these sources (we can't share mimic data on the public web).

 * Static patient data (demographics, weight-at-admission, etc)
     * [static_patient_data_spec.json](static_patient_data_spec.json)